- Free-range hens are still predominately confined in barns

 Hatcheries are factories where chickens’ eggs are intensively incubated and hatched, and, regardless of where they end up, the lives of all chickens begin here.

 After hatching, male and female chicks are separated as only the female chicks will grow up to lay eggs.
-Because they cannot lay eggs, male chicks are of no subsequent use to the egg industry.
+Because they cannot lay eggs and are the wrong breed for meat, male chicks are of no subsequent use to the egg industry.
 They are killed, therefore, at about one day old.
 The most common methods of slaughter are gassing, suffocating, crushing, or grinding alive.

-Male chicks inevitably make up a significant number of all hatched eggs, and we can only guesstimate how many hundred million are killed this way (every year) as no one deems their short lives important enough to record.
-They are not included in the over 945 million slaughtered each year in the UK (as recorded by DEFRA).
+Male chicks inevitably make up a significant number of all hatched eggs, and we can only estimate how many hundred million are killed this way every year as no one deems their short lives important enough to record.
+They are not included in the over 945 million chickens slaughtered annually in the UK (as recorded by DEFRA).

-The lives of all chickens, free-range or not, begin with violence.
+The lives of all chickens, free-range or not, begin—and end—with violence.

 - Free-range hens are still destined for an early grave